spacewonderers/npcoin/README.md

 Advanced options:

-Parallel build: run make -j<number of threads> instead of make.
+* Parallel build: run `make -j<number of threads>` instead of `make`.
-Debug build: run make build-debug.
+* Debug build: run `make build-debug`.
-Test suite: run make test-release to run tests in addition to building.
-Running make test-debug will do the same to the debug version.
+* Test suite: run `make test-release` to run tests in addition to building.
+Running `make test-debug` will do the same to the debug version.
-Building with Clang: it may be possible to use Clang instead of GCC, but this may not work everywhere.
-To build, run export CC=clang CXX=clang++ before running make.
+* Building with Clang: it may be possible to use Clang instead of GCC, but this may not work everywhere.
+To build, run `export CC=clang CXX=clang++` before running `make`.

 ### Usage
 1. Download or compile the binaries